Nicolae Ceaușescu: Policies

 Nicolae Ceaușescu had a major influence on modern-day Romanian populist rhetoric.
-In his final years, he had begun to rehabilitate the image of pro-Nazi dictator Ion Antonescu.
-Although Antonescu's image was never a fully official myth in Ceaușescu's time, after his overthrow politicians such as Corneliu Vadim Tudor have coupled the images of the two leaders into their versions of a national Pantheon.
-The conflict with Hungary over the treatment of the Magyar minority in Romania had several unusual aspects: not only was it a vitriolic argument between two officially Socialist states, it also marked the moment when Hungary, a state behind the Iron Curtain, appealed to the Organization for Security and Co-operation in Europe for sanctions to be taken against Romania.
+In the 1970s, a certain rehabilitation of pro-Nazi dictator Ion Antonescu was permitted to take place: while not explicitly condoned by authorities, the pro-regime novelist Marin Preda painted a "nuanced" and sympathetic picture of Antonescu in his 1975 work Delirul.
+The conflict with Hungary over the treatment of the Magyar minority in Romania had several unusual aspects: not only was it a vitriolic argument between two officially Socialist states, it also marked the moment when Hungary, a state behind the Iron Curtain, appealed to the Organisation for Security and Co-operation in Europe for sanctions to be taken against Romania.
 This meant that the later 1980s were marked by a pronounced anti-Hungarian discourse, which owed more to nationalist tradition than to Marxism, and the ultimate isolation of Romania on the world stage.